ibmdbanalytics/ibmdbpy/blogs/use_case.md

 idageodf.set_geometry('SHAPE')
 ```

-## Usecase New York crime analysis
+## A simple use case

-Let us now try out a use case for using this package to analyze crimes committed in the city of New York.
+Let us now try out a simple use case for using spatial extension of ibmdbpy to analyze crimes committed in the city of New York.
 The New York city police department has gathered a huge amount of data over a period
 of 10 years and more and categorized the7major crime types (felonies) committed in the city of New York.